LappalainenLab/lorals/README.rst

 Calculates the allelic coverage of each variant.
 It only requires a genome aligned bam file and a phased VCF file.

-In order to carry out ASTS analysis you should first run this command and filter out the variants that get tagged by different flags.
+The most efficient way to carry out ASTS analysis is to first run this command and filter out the variants that get tagged by different flags.

 For additional options run with --help